samclane/Snake-Cogs/README.md

 To add cogs, use ```[p]cog repo add snake-cogs https://github.com/samclane/Snake-Cogs```

-Check if there are any dependancies, and install them using pip3
+Check if there are any dependencies, and install them using pip3

 ## Cog Overview

-**Damn-Dog** - Play the damn.dog Wikihow trivia game right from your discord!
+**DamnDog** - Play the damn.dog Wikihow trivia game right from your Discord chat!

-**on_join** - Uses gTTS to announce when a user joins the channel, like Teamspeak or Ventrillo
+**OnJoin** - Uses gTTS to announce when a user joins the channel, like Teamspeak or Ventrillo.

-**network_tool** - Cog that updates a webpage with diagnostic info.
-Currently on a shaky first-release.
+**NetworkTool** - Cog that updates a webpage with diagnostic info, sent via websocket.

 ## Wiki